 - Poor is at or over 4000ms

 A route or view that is loaded from within a client-side Single Page Application (SPA).
 A virtual page view is an event that occurs during the lifecycle of an SPA.
 This route view action is usually taken by the user, and occurs some time after the inital static page load.
 Its own data contains its viewing duration (defined as the time from one view event to the next).
-If configured to track these view events, Pulse will display these separately from static page loads, and they will contain child data that occured during the view (for instance XHR and CSS/image requests).
+If configured to track these view events, Real User Monitoring will display these separately from static page loads, and they will contain child data that occured during the view (for instance XHR and CSS/image requests).